gouroufr/teslamate-telegram/README.md

       - LANGUAGE=EN                                    # FR (french) is also available (default ENglish)
       - GPS=True                                       # or False : includes car location map in Telegram message, default False
       - CAR_ID=1                                       # Your "n"th car in your Tesla's inventory... default 1st one
+      - TIMESTAMP=bottom                               # prints the date at the [bottom|top|none] of each message, none won't prints the date

 volumes:
   teslamate-db: